In the Reins

 In the Reins is a joint EP by Calexico and Iron & Wine, released by Overcoat Recordings on September 13, 2005.
 Iron & Wine's Sam Beam wrote all of the songs, which were recorded by the two bands together at Wavelab Studio in Tucson, Arizona.
-The album peaked at #135 on the Billboard 200.
+The album peaked at number 135 on the Billboard 200.
 Both later collaborated on a cover of Bob Dylan's "Dark Eyes" for the I'm Not There soundtrack, while Calexico's Joey Burns was featured on Iron & Wine's third LP, The Shepherd's Dog.